 About BCB #MomIRL Features: We know it can be sometimes overwhelming as an expecting or new mom…and let’s face it…all stages of motherhood can feel like that sometimes, so we are showcasing some of our favorite real-life moms in the trenches who share their stories, life hacks and tips & tricks to juggling it all!
 At BCB, we aim to bring YOU some of the best resources for mom life by highlighting some real life moms and their exclusive insider tips!
 We want to help YOU on your motherhood journey and provide valuable guidance and a sense of community with all of our BCB mamas and families!

-Don’t forget to keep checking our BCB site for more #MOMIRL features of other moms killing it!
+Don’t forget to keep checking our BCB site for more #MOMIRL features of other moms you love!
 If you’re an expectant or new parent, click here to see all of our BCB events in your area!
 We’re bringing you the BEST baby gear, products, services, networking + safety information across ALL of our local and nationwide events – Gearapalooza, webinars, playdates + more!
 Follow us on Instagram and Facebook and sign up for our email list to make sure you’re first to know about our latest content, giveaways, events + more!